 As we go through the type of emails TOMS uses and how they’re likely triggered, you’ll be quick to notice that they haven’t reinvented the wheel in terms of email.

-Much of their success comes through their email marketing, but they have really stuck to the basic framework for email marketing success and grafted it to their brand.
+Much of their success comes through their email marketing, but they have stuck to the basic framework for email marketing success and grafted it to their brand.

-This is actually really great news!
+Which is great news!

-Many times, we try to think of some newfangled idea to help crack open more growth or revenue in business.
+We often try to think of some newfangled idea to help crack open more growth or revenue in business.
 And if you’ve ever been stuck in a marketing meeting staring at a blank whiteboard, you know how abysmal those brainstorming sessions can be.

 1. The New Visitor Incentive